 In this article, Kate Priestman finds out more about the requirements of an Ecological Clerk of Works…

 Ecological Clerk of Works (ECoW) is a fundamental role on sites where ecological receptors are affected by development.
-The presence of an ECoW is often a requirement of planning conditions (or a European Protected Species (EPS) licence), whereby the ECoW provides the mechanism to discharge conditions.
+The presence of an ECoW is often a requirement of planning conditions, or a European Protected Species (EPS) licence, whereby the ECoW provides the mechanism to discharge conditions.

 What does the role of ECoW comprise?

 To date, there hasn’t really been any coherent or overarching guidance about what the role comprises and the skills that an ecologist needs in order to undertake the role successfully.
 This is currently being addressed by organisations such as the Association of Environmental and Ecological Clerks of Works (AEECoW), which was founded in 2014.
-The aim of the AEECoW is to “to raise professional standards amongst ECoWs while raising awareness of the role…through the establishment of good practice and knowledge sharing for the benefit of the environment”.

-The AEECoW recognises two types of ECoW- that of Auditor or Adviser.
+The AEECoW recognises two types of ECoW: Auditor or Adviser.
 The Auditor role is seen as “a passive means of monitoring compliance with planning conditions, or equivalent.
 It does not include for proactive support when incidents occur or when the developer may require advice or support in delivering compliance”.
 An Adviser is “often used on complex sites where risks to environmental sensitivities are higher and/or less well understood.
 In this situation, the ECoW works with the developer or contractor and provides ongoing advice and support in addition to their compliance monitoring and reporting obligations”.

 As an ‘Adviser’ the EcoW’s role is likely to include the following:

-- Pre-construction checks with regards to habitats and species.
+- pre-construction checks with regards to habitats and species

-- Input into meetings.
+- input into meetings

-- Manage and undertake post-construction monitoring.
+- managing and undertaking post-construction monitoring.

 What skills are required?

-- A sound ecological knowledge about the feature(s) of interest, in addition to sound general ecological knowledge and experience (the unexpected often crops up).
+- a sound ecological knowledge about the feature(s) of interest, in addition to sound general ecological knowledge and experience (the unexpected often crops up)

-- Strong knowledge of and experience in applying legislation and best practice.
+- strong knowledge of and experience in applying legislation and best practice

-- The confidence and experience to know when to halt work if necessary.
+- the confidence and experience to know when to halt work if necessary

 About the Author: Kate Priestman (CEnv, MCIEEM) has over sixteen years experience as an ecologist.
 Prior to setting up her own consultancy business in 2012, Kate worked in London for over a decade, providing the lead ecology role for a number of high profile projects.
 Kate works as an artist, author, writer and editor.